 - Death in the immediate family

-- Illness (The principal may require a physician’s certificate from the parent/guardian in cases of chronic or extended absences for an illness.
+- Illness of the student (the principal may require a physician’s certificate from the parent/guardian in cases of extended absences for an illness)

 - Court summons

 - Hazardous weather conditions (weather conditions that would endanger a student on the way to or from school)

 - Lack of authorized transportation (for example, if a bus does not show up)

 - Permission from the principal